 therapy, hospital and other facility visitation programs, reader/literacy dogs

 and psychiatric service dogs.
 Programs applying for a therapy dog grant

-MUST require membership of their volunteer teams by the Delta Society, Therapy Dogs International, Therapy Dogs, Inc. or other nationally recognized certification
+MUST require membership of their volunteer teams by the Pet Partners, Therapy Dogs International, Therapy Dogs, Inc. or other nationally recognized certification